Banjo7331/-Unity-Running-Game/README.md

 ### Prerequisites

-- Make sure you have [Python](https://www.python.org/) installed.
+- **Unity:** Make sure you have Unity installed.
+Download it from [here](https://unity.com/).
-- Install [pygame](https://www.pygame.org/) library using `pip install pygame`.

 ### Installation

 1. Clone this repository: `git clone https://github.com/your-username/Figure-Rush.git`
+2. Open the project in Unity.
-2. Navigate to the project folder: `cd Figure-Rush`
+3. Navigate to the `Scenes` folder and open the `Starting-Scene.unity` scene.
-3. Run the game: `python main.py`
+4. Press the Play button in Unity to run the game.

-## Usage
+## How to Play

-- Use the arrow keys to control your character's movement.
+- Use the arrow keys or ASD and Space to control your character's movement.
 - Avoid colliding with obstacles to stay in the game.
-- Collect power-ups to gain temporary advantages.
 - Earn in-game currency by achieving high scores.
-- Visit the shop to unlock new skins and customize your character.
+- Visit the shop in the main menu to unlock new skins.

 ## Contributing